thewtex/thesis/introduction/background_and_significance.rst

 principal stress [Tang2009]_.
 Tang's research has shown that plaque wall stress was 126% higher in 5 ruptured plaques compared to 7 non-ruptured plaques for 12 patients that underwent CEA in one study and was found to have an 85% agreement rate with histopathological analysis in a second study  [Tang2009a,Tang2005]_.
 These studies also verify that markers traditionally considered for vulnerability such as morphology and composition also increase local stress/strain [Tang2005a]_.
+In a sophisticated FEA model derived from 3D IVUS coronary images, Yang et al. found that "cyclic bending, anisotropic material properties, pulsating pressure, plaque structure, and axial stretch may affect critical stress/strain values in coronary plaques from 40% to 400% or more, depending on morphology, location, and contributing factors" [Yang2009]_.
 Trivedi reached similar conclusions in an MR imaging-based computational analysis of 5 symptomatic and 5 asymptomatic patients: principal shear stress was higher in symptomatic plaques than in asymptomatic plaques [Trivedi2007]_.
+Ohayon et al. used a FEA model generated from IVUS images taken during a coronary angioplasty procedure to generate a FEA model [Ohayon2001]_.
+Morphology from an unloaded vessel state was obtained by injecting ATP, which caused a brief atrioventricular block.
+Locations of peak circumferential tensile stress were compared to location of plaque rupture cause by the angioplasty, and they were found to correspond.
+In another case study, high shear stress was associated with the rupture and ulceration of a carotid artery plaque on an individual that had received serial MRI imaging.
+Computational fluid dynamics base on MRI structure and composition identified the location of high shear stress with the location of the ulcer [Groen2008]_.
 Ulceration has observed to be more common proximal to stenosis and more common for fatty plaques [Saba2007]_.

 Inflammation may be part of a positive feedback process where mechanical tearing